Mickey Rooney: Legacy

 Rooney was one of the last surviving actors of the silent-film era.
 His film career spanned 88 years, from 1926 to 2014, continuing until shortly before his death.
 During his peak years from the late 1930s to the early 1940s, Rooney was among the top box-office stars in the United States, and in 1939 was the biggest box-office draw, followed immediately by Tyrone Power.

 He made 43 films between the ages of 15 and 25.
 Among those, his role as Andy Hardy became one of "Hollywood's best-loved characters," with Marlon Brando calling him "the best actor in films".

 "There was nothing he couldn't do," said actress Margaret O'Brien.
 MGM boss Louis B. Mayer treated him like a son and saw in Rooney "the embodiment of the amiable American boy who stands for family, humbug, and sentiment," wrote critic and author David Thomson.

 By the time Rooney was 20, his consistent portrayals of characters with youth and energy suggested that his future success was unlimited.
 Thomson also explains that Rooney's characters were able to cover a wide range of emotional types, and gives three examples where "Rooney is not just an actor of genius, but an artist able to maintain a stylized commentary on the demon impulse of the small, belligerent man:"

 By the end of the 1940s, Rooney was no longer in demand, and his career declined.
 "In 1938," he said, "I starred in eight pictures.
 In 1948 and 1949 together, I starred in only three."
 Film historian Jeanine Basinger observed while his career "reached the heights and plunged to the depths, Rooney kept on working and growing, the mark of a professional."
 Some of the films that reinvigorated his profile were Requiem for a Heavyweight (1962), It's a Mad, Mad, Mad, Mad World (1963), and The Black Stallion (1979).
 In the early 1980s, he returned to Broadway in Sugar Babies, and "found himself once more back on top".

 Basinger tries to encapsulate Rooney's career:

 Acting credits and awards

-One of the most enduring performers in show business history, Rooney appeared in over 300 films in 88 years.
+One of the most enduring performers in show business history, Rooney appeared in 365 films in 88 years.